-Biden still touts ‘Build Back Better,’ but what does that mean?
+Biden still touts Build Back Better, but what does that mean?

 To some, the president risks sounding like a salesman without a product.

-“There’s been a risk from the beginning in setting our sights so high,” said Sen. Chris Murphy (D-Conn.).
+“There’s been a risk from the beginning in setting our sights so high,” Sen. Chris Murphy (D-Conn.) said.
 “That’s been a built-in risk from the beginning that we decided not to play small ball, that the president decided that this was a moment of crisis for democracy and that required him to go big for American families.
 That does present the risk of appearing like you got much less than you asked for.”

-But Murphy added, “I think the president needs to continue to talk about this.
+But, Murphy added: “I think the president needs to continue to talk about this.
 I think it’d be a mistake to pivot off of a theme that he’s been talking about for a year — putting money into the hands of American families — just because it’s hard to get it done here.”

 At times, Biden and the White House use the phrase “Build Back Better agenda” to promote his plans in a larger sense, similar to the way “New Deal” captured the sweep of Franklin D. Roosevelt’s legislative program.
 At other moments, it is clear Biden is talking specifically about the plan that once totaled $1.9 trillion.